Hotels in Portofino Italy

 Via Duca degli Abruzzi, 31, Portofino

 Surrounded by rich greenery, Domina Home Piccolo offers a private beach, cosy rooms with sea views, and an excellent location on the coast of Portofino. read more…

 Vico Dritto 3, Portofino

-One of the only hotels to be located directly on Portofino’s pretty little harbour, Albergo Nazionale offers lovely views and great service as well as spacious, comfortable rooms. read more…
+One of the only hotels to be located directly on Portofino’s pretty little harbor, Albergo Nazionale offers lovely views and great service as well as spacious, comfortable rooms. read more…

 Via Del Fondaco 11, Portofino

-Set near Piazza della Libertà, Hotel San Giorgio offers free private parking and a green, tranquil setting between the mountains and the harbour of Portofino. read more…
+Set near Piazza della Libertà, Eight Hotel Portofino offers free private parking and a green, tranquil setting between the mountains and the harbour of Portofino. read more…

 Via Dritto 20, Portofino